It’s Erasmus Who Prevents Me from Believing in Conspiracy Theories

 The quote on Erasmus sums up my critique of the inadequacy of conspiracy thinking.
 Conspiracy theories are rooted in a belief that there is “a self-evident world system”—evident, that is, if you can uncover it.
 The knowledge and power of that system are in the hands of the few, but the system is knowable by those who can peel back the obfuscations and train their eyes on what is “really” going on.

 My problem with conspiracy theories is the grandeur and control they ascribe to human agency.
-If there’s a hidden agenda operative somewhere that is the “real cause,” there is as well a belief in human control, capacity, talent, coordination, etc. There’s the belief that these things not only exist, but are determinative (and uncover able).
+If there’s a hidden agenda operative somewhere that is the “real cause,” there is as well a belief in human control, capacity, talent, coordination, and the like.
+There’s the belief that these things not only exist, but that they are determinative (and susceptible to discovery and exposure).

 None of this rings true to my own understanding of myself as an agent (one who is relatively intelligent and accomplished) or to groups and individuals I’ve come to know directly and indirectly over the span of the decades of my life.
 When I look at every accomplishment I’ve achieved, I see as much luck and accident and randomness as I see design and intention and agendas.
 When I look at my own failings as well as those of others, I see incompetence as a bigger factor, overall, than malevolence.
 True, there is malevolence—both in me and in others—in certain instances.
 But I can’t see it as the essential component that a conspiracy designation would suggest it is.